 If you are interested in having me speak, teach, or write for your website/team/conference/organization/book – feel free to check out my services page for more information.
 You can also get a taste from some of my work by clicking on the links above.
-Until then, here are the list of places I plan to be:

 The opinions and views expressed on this website are entirely my own.
 They do not represent the thoughts or ideas of my employer, my coworkers, my husband, or anyone else.
 For the most part the articles and views presented on this site do not represent real people or events, and are only reflections from my experiences and opinions.

 I recently removed my links from the sidebar, but they can be found here at the moment.
 I am going to improve them and add a bunch more at some point soon though